-Supervised practice experience for graduate level students.
+A 140-148 hour clinical practicum/supervised practice for graduate level students, along with 1 hour of theory to complement the practice experience.
 These experiences are designed for the student to develop and advance skills in utilizing the NPE, the Kight NK/ND modeling and the 9 step NCP.
 Experiences take place in hospitals, clinics, and other practice settings in which medical nutrition services are provided.